A Guide to Things to Do In Asheville

 Our kids love all of the exhibits, ranging from a water splash zone to a gem collection to a space exhibit.
 The main attraction for them, though, is the climbing structure which is basically a large indoor playground.

 AMOS is a great place for kids to get lost exploring and is an especially good activity with kids if you find yourself in Asheville on a rainy day.
-If you are local, be sure to check out the Zoom Pass for free admission through the Buncombe County Library System.
+You can get a daily pass or annual membership to AMOS.
+Locals can get a ZOOM pass once per month.

 Family-Friendly Outdoor Adventures In Asheville